pierre-cm/galbe/docs/context.md

 The body payload of the incoming request.
 The body type is determined based on the following rules:

-If no [Schema](schemas.md) is defined, Galbe will parse the body type according to the `Content-Type` header:
+If no [Schema](schemas.md) is defined, Galbe will parse the body type according to the `content-type` header:

 - `text/.*`: string
 - `application/json`: object